systemmind/tg-llm-monitor/README.md

 docker compose --profile llm stop worker-ollama
 ```

-If you made changes and need to rebuild and restart without stopping then execute the next commands.
+If you made changes and need to rebuild and restart without service stopping then execute the next commands.

 For worker:
 ```bash